cbeley/beleyenv/README.md

 ## Sync Borg Backups via Rclone

 Alternatively, beleyenv also supports syncing backups via [RClone](https://rclone.org/).
-Simply configure an RClone remote as desired, then set it as the value of `borgRepoRCloneRemote.chromeOS`.
+Simply configure an RClone remote as desired, then set it as the value of `borg.rcloneRemote.chromeOS`.
 For example, the value may look something like `borgBackupRemote:/`.
 The backup script will automatically perform the RClone sync if a rclone remote is set in your `config.json` file.

 If you do this, be sure to set your borg backup folder to be within your Linux container instead so it is not backed up twice.
 You also no longer have to configure the `additional_free_space` borg property.